-Kidney transplants are the most common organ transplant in the United States.
-Kidneys fail due to diseases such as diabetes or high blood pressure (hypertension).
+Kidney transplants are the most common organ transplant in the United States and the most common organ given by living donors.
+Living and deceased donors give life through kidney donation.
+Kidneys fail due to diseases such as polycystic kidney disease, diabetes or high blood pressure (hypertension).
 A kidney transplant can eliminate the need for dialysis and is life-saving.

 Kidney Paired Donation

 Kidney paired donation (KPD) is a transplant option for candidates who have a living donor who is medically able, but cannot donate a kidney to their intended candidate because they are incompatible (i.e., poorly matched).
 Check at your transplant facility for the opportunity for a paired donation, if your living donor isn’t a match.
 Additional information including a brochure and KPD related videos can be found at https://unos.org/transplant/kidney-paired-donation/.